 There are many treatment approaches to use with children on the autism spectrum.
 One of the most important keys in treatment is the parent-child relationship.
-This can often be a difficult relationship to build, but we’ll offer some suggestions for support during this session.
-We will also address the important component of self-care and share some techniques that are beneficial to help support parents and caregivers.
+This can often be a difficult relationship to build, but Molly offered some suggestions for support during this session.
+She also addressed the important component of self-care and shared some techniques that are beneficial to help support parents and caregivers.

 MOLLY BUIST, OCCUPATIONAL THERAPIST, OWNER AND CLINICAL DIRECTOR AT THE CENTER FOR CHILDHOOD DEVELOPMENT

 Molly has 25+ years of experience as an Occupational Therapist with the majority of that time spent in pediatrics.
 She is driven to provide each child/family a treatment program based on their developmental and relationship needs.
 The ability to work with parents and caregivers to empower them to build relationships with their child, come to their child’s individual developmental level and watch the change, is one of the enjoyable parts of her day.
 She has learned a lot about running a business, but working with the kids is truly her biggest passion.